 Here, we have the ready and cooked delightful mixture of beef, chicken and lobster.
 We may decorate the meat by adding different colors, with something like Euglena.
 “Designed meat” is not just about the ingredients - its appearance can also be tailored.

 Yummy!
 This is the first time I’ve tried such a flavor!

 Each flavor goes well together.
 They really add to each other.

-Cultured meats using animal cells can be used in various combinations on top of the above examples.
-Trial and error, and eventually a bull’s eye of new flavor - the CulNet System opens new horizons of culinary culture.
+Cultivated meats using animal cells can be used in various combinations on top of the above examples.
+Trial and error, and eventually a bull’s eye of new flavor - the CulNet system opens new horizons of culinary culture.

 Receipe - 02